Gentry, Artice L. 1929-2020

 Together, they worked hard on their farm.

-Artice enjoyed the outdoors, and worked hard alongside her husband with their farm, and she enjoyed mowing, gardening, and cooking.
+Artice enjoyed the outdoors and worked hard alongside her husband with their farm.
+She enjoyed mowing, gardening, and cooking.

 Reading was also a pastime she enjoyed.